 Besides this, researchers like when testers can communicate their thoughts and tell what they like and dislike.
 So you have to be able to go into the details in the topic they are trying to uncover.
 These topics can be anything.
 For example "Do you find the product you are testing usable?", "How do you book tickets?" or simply "How does your usual workday look like".

 Researchers have the experience to ask open ended questions that you can explain further so don't worry about this too much.
-At the end, most of the time these sessions feels like a friendly discussion about a topic that's also important for you too!
+In the end, most of the time these sessions feel like a friendly discussion about a topic that is also important to you!

 So should I sign up to be a tester?